bleggett/coverfail/README.md

 # Coverfail

-Dumb little tool meant to address the lack of a tool to get a consolidated code coverage number for all packages in a Golang repo, and return a nonzero exit code to the parent process if that number is less than a provided threshold
+Dumb little tool to get a consolidated code coverage number for all packages in a Golang repo, and return a nonzero exit code to the parent process if that number is less than a provided threshold.

+`go test -cover ./...` will report coverage for each module it finds in the repo separately, but cannot give you an overall coverage percentage for all `.go` files found, which this does.

 ## Dependencies
 This runs `go test -cover` and parses the output, so if you can build this